Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 Wakako Fukuda, feminist and SEALDs co-founder

-The impact of Abe’s policies is particularly debated on the topic of women.
-With the womenomics programme he aimed to build “a Japan in which women can shine” by incentivising their economic role, especially that of mothers.
-Therefore, waiting lists for kindergartens were reduced, though not eliminated, parental leave policies were improved and a law was introduced obliging companies to set female employment targets.
+The impact of Abe’s policies is particularly debated when it comes to women.
+With the womenomics programme he aimed to build “a Japan in which women can shine” by incentivising their economic role, both as members of the workforce and mothers.
+Waiting lists for kindergartens were reduced, though not eliminated, parental leave policies were improved and a law was introduced obliging companies to set female employment targets.

 These reforms allowed two million extra women to enter the job market, with an employment rate of over 77 per cent – higher than that of other industrialised countries such as the United States, where a little over half of women work.